 If you test positive for coronavirus up to three weeks after the service, please let us know.

-Our new Anglican Vicar Designate, Reverend Ali Massey, will be taking services from this weekend.
-She can be contacted by email at email@example.com or on 07837 124509.
+Our Anglican Vicar Designate is Reverend Ali Massey.
+She can be contacted by email at firstname.lastname@example.org or on 07837 124509.

 Our Methodist Minister is the Reverend Jane Braund.
 She can be contacted by email at email@example.com or by telephone on 01676 533737.